swiftlang/swift-evolution/proposals/NNNN-atomics.md

   // Note: the code here may run concurrently on multiple threads.
-  // All but one of the resulting values will be discarded. let foo = Foo() return _foo.storeIfNilThenLoad(foo)
+  // All but one of the resulting values will be discarded. let foo = Foo() return _foo.storeIfNil(foo)
 }
 ```

 The Standard Library has been internally using such a pattern to implement deferred bridging for `Array`, `Dictionary` and `Set`.

-Note that unlike the rest of the atomic types, `load` and `storeIfNilThenLoad(_:)` do not expose `ordering` parameters.
+Note that unlike the rest of the atomic types, `load` and `storeIfNil(_:)` do not expose `ordering` parameters.
 (Internally, they map to acquiring/releasing operations to guarantee correct synchronization.)

 ### Restricting Ordering Arguments to Compile-Time Constants